Timber and the uses of wood

 Branches, tops of trees and smaller trees can be used as wooden posts, or are chipped and pressed to make manufactured boards.
 These boards are used for flooring, roofing, partitions and flat-pack furniture.
 This wood can also be pulped to make paper and cardboard and made into anything from newspapers, books, packaging, stationery, wallpaper, kitchen towel or toilet paper.

 Bark and other parts left over are used as woodfuel, chippings for playgrounds and mulch for gardens.
-Even the sawdust and wood shavings, by-products from the sawmill, are also put to use as animal bedding or pressed into wood pellets for fuel to make sure nothing is wasted.
+Even the sawdust and wood shavings, by-products from the sawmill, are put to use as animal bedding or pressed into wood pellets for fuel.

 Harvesting wood is good for forests.
 It ensures they are well looked after and increases their value to society.
 We manage our forests to balance the benefits they offer by providing habitats for wildlife to thrive and spaces for people to enjoy.